-Ethics Online offers five absorbing and comprehensive films on Life After Death, including Resurection, Reincarnation and Parapsychology.
+Ethics Online offers five absorbing and comprehensive films on Life After Death, including Resurrection, Reincarnation and Parapsychology.

 Teachers’ notes, scripts & classroom activities accompany each film.